MOARdV/qcSystemGenerator/README.md

 While I was responsible for one of the Burdick-derived versions in the 1990s, this one is descended from the Jim Burrows stargen @ http://www.eldacur.com/~brons/

+The goal of this version is to provide an agnostic solar system generator, as opposed to one intended for use with a specific tabletop role-playing game.
+It is intended to generate solar systems with Earth-like habitable planets if seeds are not provided.

 The code is organized into the qcSystemGenerator static library project plus a one-file example project that demonstrates its use.
+It is currently geared towards use with Microsoft Visual Studio 2022, since that's the environment that I work in.

 The intent of this library is to generate reasonable solar systems that bias towards containing a planet in the Life Zone, although it does not require that planet to be entirely Earth-like.